Homemade French Onion Dip Recipe

 Spicy Sriracha Mayo Recipe (5 Minutes)

 Spicy sriracha mayo is the ultimate condiment for those who love heat with their creaminess in perfect balance.
-Perfect for elevating sandwiches, sushi bowls, or tacos when you need a quick flavor boost.
+Perfect for enhancing sandwiches, sushi bowls, or tacos when you need a quick flavor boost.
 This two-minute sauce combines rich mayonnaise with the garlic-forward spice of sriracha for a versatile spread that works on absolutely everything.
 A squeeze of fresh lime juice brightens the flavors while a touch of toasted sesame oil adds nutty depth reminiscent of Asian cuisine.
 Use it on poke bowls, sushi rolls, burgers, or as a dipping sauce for fries, tempura, and spring rolls.
 The heat level is easily customizable—start with less sriracha and add more to taste until it's perfect.
 This sauce keeps refrigerated for two weeks and actually improves after a day as flavors meld together beautifully.
 The creamy heat pairs especially well with crispy fried foods.

 Best Blue Cheese Dressing for Wings